Last Updated on

 Children pick up behaviours of others quickly.
 Nail biting is one such behaviour which is common, and when they see another sibling or a family member doing it, they imitate the habit.

 There are chances that your habits get passed on to your children through your genes.
-If you were a nail biter as a kid, chances are your children will be too.
+If you used to bite your nails as a kid, chances are your children may bite their nails too.

 If you notice that your child bites his nails more often when he is stressed or anxious about issues such as changing schools, moving to a different place or conflicts within the family, take time to talk to him.
 Find a good time when he is in the right mood and connect with him to discuss the things he may be worried about.